Griesdorn-a/lab1-ceg-3400/README.md

 Answer the following in this file:

 * How many unique users are in the data?
+  There are 48 unique users.

 * How many salts did you create?
+  Technically only 48 salts were created.
+However, using the program that I created, I can technically create 52 to the 5th power salts.
+(See Salty.py)

 * How many possible combinations will I need to try to figure out the secret ID of all students (assume I know all potential secret IDs)

 * Instead of salts, if you were to use a nonce (unique number for each hashed field) how many possible combinations would I need to try?
 * Given the above, if this quiz data were *actual* class data, say for example